platenio/platen/modules/platen/docs/markup/columns.md

         Syntax: Markdown to _render_ for the column
 ---

-The `columns` codeblock renderer makes it possible for you to convert Markdown content into columns with a flexible ratio.
+The `columns` codeblock markup makes it possible for you to convert Markdown content into columns with a flexible ratio.

 When used, it creates a [sref:`<div>`][s01] HTML container with each column of content is inserted